“Personal Injury is All We Do”

 While case resolution takes less time, the average payout is less.
 However, clients are able to receive settlements in a timely manner and less legal expense goes into managing cases.
 Parties that do not settle still have the option of litigating.

-If you suffered serious injury as a result of medical malpractice, an experienced Suffolk County medical malpractice lawyer can review your situation and determine the prospects of pursuing a case.
+If you suffered serious injury as a result of medical malpractice, an experienced Long Island medical malpractice lawyer can review your situation and determine the prospects of pursuing a case.